Characterising magnetic materials and sensors

 In the aerospace industry, magnetic materials are used in harsh environments where the material properties may vary significantly from initial manufacture to the end-of-life condition.
 We develop bespoke measurement systems to allow these materials to be characterised, and compared against well established written standards.

 The demand for traceable electrical and magnetic measurements continues to broaden as new materials and techniques have extended their use into new areas of industry.
 NPL continuously develops and extends its range of measurement techniques and facilities for both magnetic materials and sensors.
+We can provide tailored technical consultancy, from brief technical discussions and routine calibration services to research projects.
 The majority of calibration services offered are accredited by UKAS in accordance with ISO 17025.